 Checking the Density of Maple Syrup

-When maple syrup is made, the sugarmaker wants to draw the syrup off the evaporator at the correct density.
-When the temperature of the syrup reaches 7 degrees above the boiling point of water, it has reached the correct thickness.
-A hydrometer is also used to confirm that the maple syrup is at the legal standard.
+When maple syrup is made, the idea is for the sugar maker to draw the syrup from the evaporator at the correct density.
+When the temperature of the syrup reaches 7 degrees above the boiling point of water (212 degrees F), it has reached the correct thickness.
+We, and other producers in our industry will often tweak the temperature a few degrees in either direction to get the proper Reading.
+A calibrated hydrometer is also used to confirm that the maple syrup is at the legal standard, we’ll talk more about this aspect later on in this blog.

-At the Carman Brook Farm we store the syrup we made during the production season in barrels to be bottled throughout the year.
-We pump a barrel into our canning unit and reheat that syrup to about 140 degrees Fahrenheit to make our density check.
-Our hot water jacket syrup canner heats 40 gallons of syrup from the outside to the inside.
-To ensure that all of the syrup is the same temperature, we spend several minutes stirring the maple syrup.
+Density checks are not only performed at the point of initial production.
+At the Carman Brook Farm, we store the syrup made during the production season in barrels with the intent to be bottled throughout the year.
+When the time arrives for canning, we pump a barrel into our canning unit and reheat that syrup to about 140 degrees Fahrenheit.
+To ensure that the temperature is even, we spend several minutes stirring the maple syrup.
+At this point we perform our second density check.

-Using a stainless cup and hydrometer, a sample of syrup is tested.
-Since the syrup is not at the high temperature that was necessary to produce it earlier in the spring, we use a sliding chart.
+Using a stainless-steel cup and hydrometer, a sample of syrup is withdrawn and tested.
+Since the syrup is not at the high temperature that was necessary to produce it earlier in the spring, we use a sliding chart that accounts for the change in temperature.
 The chart adjusts what the brix should be, when the syrup is at a specific temperature.
-The shot to the left is my trusty and very old and well used chart.
-I’ve been given newer ones, but this one is my favorite.
-I’ll have to ask that you please disregard all the smudge marks.

 "All grades of packaged maple syrup shall have a minimum density matching its temperature, as indicated on the following chart, which is equivalent to 36 degrees Baume Modulus 145 or 66.9 degrees Brix at 60 degrees Fahrenheit on instruments calibrated at 60 degrees Fahrenheit or other equivalent measurement of density, as determined by the Secretary of Agriculture.”